Gov. Kemp frees up funds for coronavirus, names task force committees

-ATLANTA - Gov. Brian Kemp Friday ordered more than $19.5 million transferred from the Governor’s Emergency Fund to go toward the state’s response to coronavirus.
+ATLANTA - Gov. Brian Kemp on Friday, March 20, ordered more than $19.5 million transferred from the Governor’s Emergency Fund to go toward the state’s response to coronavirus.

-Before suspending the 2020 legislative session last week because of the pandemic, the General Assembly added $100 million at the governor’s request to the mid-year state budget to deal with the crisis.
-The governor signed the spending plan earlier this week.
+Before suspending the 2020 legislative session because of the pandemic, the General Assembly added $100 million at the governor’s request to the mid-year state budget to deal with the crisis.
+The governor signed the spending plan.

 The money will help the state Department of Public Health and the Georgia Emergency Management and Homeland Security Agency buy medical supplies and equipment.